vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 out where possible or necessary, some details are added in certain cases, and some of the works in which it is described are mentioned.
 The rewards promised are not generally set out, as most of them are included in the rewards mentioned on p.
 55–56 above, and as they are often too numerous to specify and also for reasons of space.
 Similarly, tithis that are Yugādi or Yugāntya or Manvādi or Kalpādi have not all been noted as they are too many but they are enumerated in one place under the words Yugādi &c.
-I have made great efforts to trace the Paurāṇic quotations to their sources, but I regret that I have not been quite successful owing to several causes such as the vast extent of Purānas, owing to several recensions of the same purāna and owing to my inadvertence or sheer weariness.
+I have made great efforts to trace the Paurāṇic quotations to their sources, but I regret that I have not been quite successful owing to several causes such as the vast extent of Purāṇas, owing to several recensions of the same purāna and owing to my inadvertence or sheer weariness.
 One feels that tracing a verse to its origin is often as difficult as finding a pin in a haystack.
-The author or authors of Purānas often wrote like modern advertisers of medicines, toilet articles &c.
+The author or authors of Purāṇas often wrote like modern advertisers of medicines, toilet articles &c.
 Most of the yratas are said to have been declared by divi nities like Śiva to Pārvati, by Krsna to Yudhisthira, by great sages like Mārkandeya, Nārada, Dhaumya, Yājñavalkya, Vasistha and it is often added that the Vrata is a great secret not narrated or known even to gods and goddesses e. g.
 Siva Tātrivrata (in HV II.
 88).

 1